maja42/goval/readme.md

 This library fully supports the following types: `nil`, `bool`, `int`, `float64`, `string`, `[]interface{}` (=arrays) and `map[string]interface{}` (=objects).

+Within expressions, `int` and `float64` both have the type `number` and are completely transparent.\
 If necessary, numerical values will be automatically converted between `int` and `float64`, as long as no precision is lost.

 Arrays and Objects are untyped.
 They can store any other value ("mixed arrays").

 ## Variables

-It is possible directly access custom-defined variables.
+It is possible to directly access custom-defined variables.
 Variables are read-only and cannot be modified from within expressions.

 Examples: